little me day nurseries

 learning & education

-At Little Me Day Nurseries we follow the “Birth to Five Matters Framework”, as set out by the Department for Education.
+At Little Me Day Nurseries we follow the “Development Matters Framework”, as set out by the Department for Education.
 Ofsted our governing body, use this framework when inspecting nurseries and early years settings and give gradings according to how well these guidelines have been interpreted and applied.

 The Framework provides us with a guideline to ensure that we are offering a play-based curriculum which supports all aspects of a child’s learning and development and that the needs of every individual child are met including children with Special Educational Needs (SEN) and English as an Additional Language (EAL).
 The standards made statutory by the EYFS will reassure parents that their children will be safe and well looked after.
 It also emphasises the importance of working closely with parents.